galeo/transient-showcase/README.md

 -   Nesting with multiple commands

     Declaring a nested prefix that "returns" to its parent has a convenient shorthand form.

     ```elisp

     (transient-define-prefix tsc-simple-parent-with-return ()
       "Prefix with a child prefix that returns."
       ["Parent With Return"
        ("w" "wave parentally" tsc-suffix-wave)
        ("b" "become child with return" tsc--simple-child :transient t)])

     ;; Child does not "return" when called independently
     ;; (tsc--simple-child)
     ;; (tsc-simple-parent-with-return)

     ```

 ### Setting up another transient manually

-If you call `(transient-setup 'transient-command-symbol)`, you will activate a replacement transient.
+If you call<code>(transient-setup 'transient-command-symbol)</code> you will activate a replacement transient.

 This form is useful if you want a command to *perhaps* load yet another transient in some situation.
-You may even just want to load the same transient with different context, such as passing in a new [scope](#org4f7dc6c).
+You may even just want to load the same transient with different context, such as passing in a new [scope](#orgfb6d9c4).

 ```elisp